 What is defensiveness in relationships and how to talk to a defensive narcissistic partner.

 Defensiveness is a protective reaction that occurs when someone feels threatened or criticized.
 It’s a way to guard one’s ego, position, or self-image.
+In communication, it often shows up as denying or excusing mistakes, attacking the other person instead of reflecting, avoiding the topic or over-explaining or justifying oneself.

 Why Defensiveness in Relationships Arises